 We don’t have high correlations which might affect our prediction model.
 Besides age, we also might need to look into parents/children (parch) and fare values.

-Some of the things we can do with the missing age data values:
+Some of the things we can do with the missing age data values.
+Or missing fare values.

 4. Prediction and model evaluation